 Can Beacon be lead investor?

 Beacon is an experienced lead investor.
-We have been lead investor in the majority of our investments.
+We have been lead investor in the majority of our investments to date.
 As lead investor, we assist founders by coordinating and syndicating with other investors where necessary.
-We are equally comfortable with participating in rather than leading funding rounds.
+We are equally comfortable with participating in, rather than leading, funding rounds.

 What are Beacon’s key investment criteria?